Glenn Brown (artist): Technique and style

-Once the composition is found, the paint is applied in the artist's very specific process of painting.
 Brown's paintings, which are uniformly smooth in surface, typically offer a trompe-l'œil illusion of turbulent, painterly application.
-In fact, many viewers of his work have expressed the sensation of wanting to "lick" and "touch" the paintings.
-Brown uses thin brushes with which he produces particularly elongated curls and twists.
+Many viewers of his work have expressed the sensation of wanting to "lick" and "touch" the paintings.
+Brown uses thin brushes with which he produces elongated curls and twists.
 The resulting flatness of the painting alludes to its origin as the chosen photograph or digital image.
 Per the artist Michael Stubbs: "Brown‘s computer-based preparation method prior to painting is [not] the sole reason for his relation with the digital.
 The computer increases and develops his choices of found imagery, but it is only a means, not the end. […].
 On the contrary, his works are markers for the future of painting because they are both surface effect and material methodology, not despite the screen, but because of it."

 A lot of his titles refer to titles of albums, film titles, science fiction literature, or a specific dedication to a person.
 The titles are not obviously connected to the paintings themselves and are not meant to be descriptive of the artwork.
-Instead they are intended to complement it.
 Brown: "That‘s it – the titles are often trying to be embarrassingly direct, and vulgar in their directness.
 I don‘t think that the painting is less direct, but I don‘t want the paintings to be illustrative."

 Paintings

-The subject matter in Glenn Brown's paintings ranges from his early science-fiction landscapes over abstract compositions and still lives to the figurative images based on art historical references.
+The subject matters of Glenn Brown's paintings range from science-fiction landscapes to abstract compositions and figurative images based on art historical references.
 Most paintings share a morbid, almost creepy atmosphere, which is especially underlined by the incorporation of certain unsightly physical features of his figures such as yellowish decaying teeth, translucently white blind-looking eyeballs, unnatural skin colours and suggestions of foulness and smell emanating from figures' bodies.
 Brown: "I like my paintings to have one foot in the grave, as it were, and to be not quite of this world.
 I would like them to exist in a dream world, which I think of as being the place that they occupy, a world that is made up of the accumulation of images that we have stored in our subconscious, and that coagulate and mutate when we sleep."

 Many of Brown's portraits depict amorphous beings that have been described as "tumurous lumps that look like outsized, inflamed organs".
 Often they are ironically attributed with recurring features such as flowers growing out of their compost-like bodies, hallows placed over heads or red noses.
 In few of these amorphous and abstract forms, female figures are embedded within the mottling masses of unidentifiable matter.